Skip to main content

 Janet Porter, serving as a spokeswoman for Roy Moore's Senate campaign, being interviewed by CNN's Anderson Cooper on December 6, 2017 (Screenshot via CNN)

-According to FEC records, in the nine days before the December 12 election, Hotze raised $175,000 for his Restore Our Godly Heritage PAC, including an $80,000 loan from Hotze.
+According to FEC records(link is external), in the nine days before the December 12 election, Hotze raised $175,000 for his Restore Our Godly Heritage PAC, including an $80,000 loan from Hotze.
 On Election Day, the PAC reimbursed Hotze for $50,000 of the loan.

 In the days after the election, Hotze’s PAC reimbursed Porter for an $1,100 Montgomery hotel bill, $770 for airfare, and $2,000 for other travel expenses.
 Moore’s campaign did not report any payments to Porter that we could find.

-But the bulk of Restore Our Godly Heritage’s last-minute spending appears to have gone to ad production and placement, including the “race war” ad, which the PAC did not appear to publicize but which Politico reported on at the time.
+But the bulk of Restore Our Godly Heritage’s last-minute spending appears to have gone to ad production and placement, including the “race war” ad, which the PAC did not appear to publicize but which Politico reported on at the time(link is external).